 In 1930, the incumbent Rev. Robert Perry recorded these in both north windows of the nave and identified sections recognisable as Our Lord on the Cross, a throne, mantle and some rays of light possibly together representing the Trinity, and a halo.
 In 1970 all this glass was reassembled at the top of the easternmost of the windows, effectively destroying any remaining historical integrity.

 The design in the large east window is the work of Roy Coomber of Bristol.
-A dramatic use of glass which combines traditional symbolism with a vigorous sense of movement around the central figure of Christ, and installed in 1998.
+A dramatic use of glass which combines traditional symbolism with a vigorous sense of movement around the central figure of Christ.
+It was installed in 1998.

 In contrast, in the south windows of the chancel, the Gothic Revival influence had produced two High Victorian boldly coloured windows with intimately detailed scenes.
 The southeastern was the work of John Hardman of Birmingham in 1857 and the southwestern of Clayton and Bell of London in 1862.
 These windows were described by Rev. Perry as being of the worst period!